By Lea Anne

 How to learn about anatomy

 There are many ways to learn about anatomy of the human body.
 One of the common way is to buy books.
-If you are practicing yoga, a book that relates yoga and anatomy will be more relevant than to purchase a book solely on the human anatomy that is more appropriate for people who has knowledge in medical backgrounds.
+If you are practicing yoga, a book that relates yoga and anatomy will be more relevant than to purchase a book solely on the human anatomy that is more appropriate for a person who has knowledge in medical backgrounds.

 Find a day and pay attention to what your yoga teacher is saying during class.
-You might realised that some scientific names are mentioned.
+You might have realized that some scientific names are mentioned.
 Alot of people just let it pass them by as long they manage to get the pose the teacher is asking for.
 By taking mental note of one or two, you can learn further by asking your teacher about what they have just mentioned in class.
 It is a subtle opportunity for you to be lead into the further knowledge and understanding of the asana you’ve just did in class.

 Benefits of learning about anatomy

 The benefit of learning about anatomy can help you to understand common health problems and basic physiology.
 With basic knowledge, you can further identify your own health problems and work on a solution.